billHinderman/sprout_tweets/README.md

 #### 1/3 height page header
 Page header added to increase likelihood that user won't begin to scroll past important content before it finishes loading.

+#### Default profile icon
+Some icons were not coming back.
+Set fallback background image as Sprout logo, rather than whitespace on card.

 #### Date changed to human-readable
 Date element in tweet has been replaced with a human-readable version within a <time> tag.
 Machine-readable datetime attribute and hoverable title attribute hold the full datetime given by the JSON.